Batch55-parimala/bash-scripting/README.md

 Then we will automate the infrastructure provisioning And then Configuration Management.

-##git asdd .Following are the shell scripting topics which we discuss as a part of our project
+##Following are the shell scripting topics which we discuss as a part of our project
 1. SheBang Notation and Comments
 2. Printing
 3. Variables